alecramsay/rdadata/docs/graph.md

 ```

 The graph includes the virtual "OUT_OF_STATE" node, which is adjacent to all precincts on the border of the state.

+See the [helper scripts](./scripts.md) for how to convert the graph into pairs of adjacent precincts.